 Nucs come on 5 wooden frames built in Utah by Utah woodworkers using new, up-cycled wood leftover from a custom cabinet shop.

 These come with a health certificate, upon request.
-They are guaranteed to be disease-free with a laying queen for 45 days.
+They are guaranteed to be disease-free for 45 days.
 Please report any queen issues within 10 days.

 We use sustainable methods, like genetics and oxallic acid, to control diseases and mites.